-Although there are exceptions, many urban delivery trucks can avoid the mass, volume, charging drawbacks of BEVs.
+Although there are exceptions, many urban delivery trucks of all sizes can avoid the mass, volume, and charging drawbacks of BEVs.
 This is because they generally have low energy requirements, are not fully loaded in mass or volume, and can be back at the depot overnight for a single long charge.
 Some exceptions would include tippers carrying bulk materials that could be regularly limited by mass, and trucks working multiple shifts that will not have sufficient time to charge.

-High frequency compactors require repeated heavy acceleration and braking, which wastes a lot of diesel energy and causes very high brake wear.
+The high frequency compactor duty cycle of repeated acceleration and braking at low speeds is especially inefficient for diesel engines and causes very high brake wear.
 Not only do electric motors excel at low-speed operation, but regenerative braking can reduce brake wear by two to six times in these applications, as well as reducing the size of battery required.
-High frequency compactors can suffer from some payload impacts, and they are only expected to be viable where there is a short distance between the depot/transfer station and pickup area.
+High frequency compactors can suffer from some payload impacts, and they are only expected to be viable where there is a short distance between the depot/transfer station and the pickup area.

 Regional haul BEV trucks are already in use in the US, and it is expected that at least one OEM will introduce a suitable prime mover to Australia by 2025.
 There are examples of large rigid trucks available in Australia that are already performing regional haul in New Zealand.

-BloombergNEF notes in its latest EV outlook report:
+BloombergNEF support these conclusions in their latest electric vehicle outlook report:

-Electrification is also making inroads into heavier vehicles.
-In urban duty cycles, battery electric trucks of any size become the cheapest option for several use cases in the 2020s.
-(12)
+"Electrification is also making inroads into heavier vehicles.
+In urban duty cycles, battery electric trucks of any size become the cheapest option for several use cases in the 2020s" (12)